Skip to content

 anthropic_client = Anthropic(api_key=ANTHROPIC_API_KEY)

-Now, let's define the editor agent.
+6. Define the editor agent.

 @editor_agent()